 A lecture/studio course that allows students to work in formulating clay bodies and glazes.
-Skills on the potter's wheel and in various hand-building ceramic construction techniques will be developed.
+Skills on the potter's wheel and in various handbuilding ceramic construction techniques will be developed.
 Emphasis is on mastery of materials, personal creative expression and exploration.

 Students are responsible for cost of instructional art materials and supplies beyond those directly covered by lab fees.
+Lab Hours: 2 Lecture Hours: 2 Prerequisites: ARTS209 or permission of instructor.